Report of Marriage

 - If the Report of Marriage is filed twelve (12) months after the date of marriage, an Affidavit of Late Registration must be accomplished (https://bit.ly/2IThajw) and a late registration fee of SGD 42.50 will be applied.

-IMPORTANT: For the non-Filipino spouse whose birth certificate is not written in English, the Embassy will require the submssion of an equivalent document translated into English.
+* Filipino nationals must present a birth certificate issued by the Philippine Statistics Authority (PSA).
+For non-Filipinos, the original birth certificate issued by a competent foreign authority (equivalent to the Philippines’ PSA).
+Non-Filipino spouses whose birth certificate is not written in English, the Embassy will require the submssion of an equivalent document translated into English.

 Guide in filling out the Report of Marriage form: